Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

 ### Task 7: Query the transformed data

-Now you can query the bicycle data that has been transformed and loaded into a table by your eventstream
+In this task, you'll query the transformed bicycle data that has been ingested into your eventhouse table through the eventstream.
+Using KQL (Kusto Query Language), you can explore the structured data to gain insights, verify your transformations, and begin your real-time analysis.

 1. In the menu bar on the left, select your KQL database.
-1. 1.
-On the **database** tab, in the toolbar for your KQL database, use the **Refresh** button to refresh the view until you see the **bikes-by-street** table under the database.
+1. On the **database** tab, in the toolbar for your KQL database, use the **Refresh** button to refresh the view until you see the **bikes-by-street** table under the database.

 1. In the **...
 (1)** menu for the **bikes-by-street** table, select **Query with code (2)** > **Show any 100 records (3)**.